K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ![030]

 ##### <div id='3-2-2-2-3'/> 3.2.2.2.3.
 Create New Pipeline(3)
-***※ Users does not have authority as a participant of the pipeline and cannot proceed to the pipeline's detaild page.***
+***※ Users does not have authority as a contributors of the pipeline and cannot proceed to the pipeline's detaild page.***
 1. Click “Create New” button at the top right.
 ![031]
 2. Go to Create New Pipeline Page.